mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 5. return trajectory
 -->

-This technique of random sampling considered a [_Monte Carlo Method_](https://en.wikipedia.org/wiki/Monte_Carlo_method) and is a common method for training policies in reinforcement learning.
+This technique of random action sampling influences the evolution of each trajectory from its initial conditions.
+This is considered a [_Monte Carlo Method_](https://en.wikipedia.org/wiki/Monte_Carlo_method) and is a common tool for training policies in reinforcement learning.

+## Bringing it all together

+Once we have generated a trajectory we can optimize the policy using the rewards and actions stored in the trajectory.
+The optimization process is the same as in the "Hello, World!" example, but now we will be optimizing over multiple actions and rewards.

 <canvas id="policy_gradient_ex2"></canvas>
+Average Reward per 100 Epochs
 <canvas id="policy_gradient_ex2_reward"></canvas>
 <script>
 let t = 0;